iotaaxel/my-arbitrage-bot/README.md

 If the user opts-in, the bot will automatically initiate the trade if the opportunity still exists.
 If the user manually responds, the bot will initiate the trade only if the user's response matches the trade opportunity.
 The Java backend initiates the trade and returns a success message to the React frontend.

+## Future Work
-Note: This is a basic example, and you will need to implement the actual logic for retrieving arbitrage opportunities and initiating trades.
-Additionally, you will need to modify the React frontend to display the trades in a user-friendly format.
+- Implement the actual logic for retrieving arbitrage opportunities and initiating trades.
+- Modify the React frontend to display the trades in a user-friendly format.
+- Consider no/low-code alternatives to make the website component updates easier to manage.
+- Consider contracting part of this work out to a design studio.